robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 Getting keyword tags
 ~~~~~~~~~~~~~~~~~~~~

-Starting from Robot Framework 3.0.2, dynamic libraries can report `keyword
+Dynamic libraries can report `keyword
 tags`_ by using the `get_keyword_tags` method (alias `getKeywordTags`).
 It
 gets a keyword name as an argument, and should return corresponding tags
 as a list of strings.